we've got signatures, help us get to 15,000

 For example, women taking psychotropic medications have higher blood concentrations of those drugs than men do.
 And even though they are routinely given the same amount of influenza vaccine, women require only half as much as men do!

-As with research on the effects of toxic chemicals on humans, it's crucial that women are properly represented in health research to help protect them from harmful side effects and determine if the drug or device being tested will be beneficial to women.
+As with research on the effects of toxic chemicals on humans, it's crucial that women are properly represented in health studies to help protect them from harmful side effects and determine if the drug or device being tested will be beneficial to women.

 Tell the FDA to make sure women are included in clinical trials!